 - Booking specific cards may not be permissible.

-- Each seated person may be required to have their buy-in since typically, people are not allowed to sit and watch while other people play the game.
-Some halls may require having an attendance ticket in plain view of the seated players while the play.
+- Each seated person may be required to have their buy-in since typically, people have not been not allowed to sit and watch while other people play the game.
+Some halls may require having an entry ticket in plain view of the seated players while the play.

 It's very important to know that bingo must be requested on the last number called.
 It’s too late to call for bingo if the caller has already underway in announcing the next ball.
 Equally, any missed bingos become worthless as soon as the caller closes the game and drops the balls, getting ready for the next game.

 It’s a good idea to bring your photo ID, should you win the big jackpot, seeing as how players might have to present a Social Security card and fill out tax reporting forms and earnings right away.
 On a side note, the hall may well reserve the right to publish the winners or winning cards.